Corpus Christi Brain Injury Lawyer

 Injuries to the brain are mysterious and sometimes hard to detect.
 The permanent effects of an accident may not show up immediately as not all physical brain injuries are identifiable in a scan.
 Cases are complex and require the help of medical and life care experts to determine the future of the accident victim.

 The hours and days following an accident are chaotic.
 However, the moment you discover something wrong with yourself or a loved one, you need to take immediate action.
 Our focus is on getting our clients on the road to recovery, both medically and financially.

 If a loved one is suffering from a traumatic brain injury (TBI), you need to take immediate action to protect his or her rights and put him or her on the road to recovery.
-Contact our brain injury attorneys at our Corpus Christi or McAllen office at 844-426-3000.
+Contact our brain injury attorneys at our Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth at 844-426-3000.

 What is a Traumatic Brain Injury?

 Traumatic brain injury (TBI) occurs when a violent blow or jolt to the head results in the destruction of brain cells.
 An object that pierces the skull can also cause a traumatic brain injury.
 A TBI can be mild or severe.
 If the injury is mild the effects may be temporary.

 However, if the injury is severe, meaning that there is bruising, torn tissues, bleeding and other physical damage to the brain, the victim may experience long-term problems and even death.